-This is the draft guidance we must issue Western Water under clause 13 of the WIRO (clause 13 is provided at Appendix A).
-Subject to the outcomes of our consultation on this draft guidance, for Western Water it will replace the guidance we issued in November 2016.
+This is the guidance we must issue Western Water under clause 13 of the WIRO (clause 13 is provided at Appendix A).
+For Western Water, it replaces the guidance we issued in November 2016.

-While this draft guidance is similar to the guidance we issued in November 2016, it has been tailored to reflect a two year regulatory period for Western Water.
+While this guidance is similar to the guidance we issued in November 2016, it has been tailored to reflect a two year regulatory period for Western Water.

-To comply with clause 13 of the WIRO, the draft guidance sets out our approach to the price review and information requirements for Western Water's price submission.
+To comply with clause 13 of the WIRO, the guidance sets out our approach to the price review and information requirements for Western Water's price submission.